tristandunn/tristandunn/_posts/2014-12-15-deploying-jekyll-to-vps-part-1.md

 Now we're ready to actually start configuring Chef cookbooks.
 A cookbook generally defines a single scenario for Chef, such as installing and configuring a piece of software.
-Basically <q>the meat and potatoes</q> of Chef and probably what we'll interact with the most.
+Basically "the meat and potatoes" of Chef and probably what we'll interact with the most.
 See the [Cookbook documentation][19] if you want to know more about them.

 The primary software needed for running a Jekyll website is a web server that can serve static files.
 We'll be using [nginx][20], but Apache or practically